kastle-lab/cs7810-intro-to-ke/project-deliverables/materialization.md

-# Deliverable 6: Materialization of the Knowledge Graph
+# Materialization of the Knowledge Graph
 There are two components to this deliverable: materialization of the graph and executing SPARQL queries to test the graph.

 ### Materialization